 - Mohs Scale of Rock and Metal Hardness: 7 to 10.

 - Visual Kei: They were part of the Trope Codifiers for Visual Shock/Veteran Kei and went post-Visual after Ume's death.
 Unlike many post-visual acts, they didn't soften and mainstream their sound - instead they became a straight up "loud noise metal rock band," which was their original sound - just without the Visual Shock look.

-Tropes present in interviews, official media, and admitted offstage activities of Tokyo Yankees:
+Tropes present in interviews, official media, and admitted offstage activities:

 - Author Existence Failure: Ume.